baogeer/ask-about-china/src/content/blog/driving-guide-china.md

 also encounter environmental restriction zones in certain cities or police checkpoints, where you'll need to present your documents.

+For digital payments, read [How to Use Alipay and WeChat Pay as a Foreigner](https://www.alipay.com/global) (official guide).

 ## Getting Your Chinese Driver's License

-Your International Driving Permit (IDP) is not recognized in China.
+Your International Driving Permit (IDP) is **not recognized in China**.
 To drive legally, you must obtain a Chinese license.

 - **For Residents:** If you have a valid foreign license, you can typically convert it.
 This process usually involves a health check, providing a translated copy of your home license, and passing a written theory test.
 The test is